 The Yankees returned to the World Series in 1926.
 Lou Gehrig was in his second year as a starter at first base.
 Tony Lazzeri and Mark Koenig were both rookies, playing second base and shortstop, respectively.
 The Yankees had one of the best infields in the major leagues.
-Nobody came close to Ruth in home runs (47), RBI (146) or walks (144).
+Nobody came close to Ruth in home runs (47), RBI (153) or walks (144).
 Dugan missed playing time due to recurring pain in his knee and a split finger he injured on a fielding play.
-Still he managed to score 111 runs and drive in 63.

 He still made the plays, as described in the New York Times on April 30 in a game against Washington.
 “Joseph Dugan, who is running wild, clubbed two singles and a two-bagger.
 Dugan is also no wooden Indian around third.
 He ran over to his left and broke down Harris’ hot grounder, then whizzed a throw to Gehrig that nailed the Senator as he slid madly into the bag.”xii

 The Yankees won the pennant by three games over Cleveland and their opponent in the Fall Classic was the St. Louis Cardinals.
 The Yankees could not figure out Grover Cleveland Alexander or Jesse Haines, as each pitcher posted a 2-0 record.
 Between them, they surrendered a mere five earned runs in four starts.
 The Yankees held a 3-2 series lead, when Alexander won Game Six, 10-2.
-Game Seven saw Alexander relieve Haines in the seventh inning to pick up the save of a tight 3-2 win for the Redbirds.
+Game Seven saw Alexander relieve Haines in the seventh inning, striking out Tony Lazzeri with the bases loaded and two outs, then pitch two more innings to pick up the save of a tight 3-2 win for the Redbirds.
 New York stranded 10 runners in the decisive game.